cortado-mobile-solutions/apidoc-mdm/docs/device.md

 ```

 ### Disable Lost Mode
+This will disable a possibly enabled lost mode of a device

 #### Parameters
 Use either *clientid*, *imei* or *serialnumber* to specify the device.
 They can be retrieved through the list devices request